Policing-Redefined/docs/docs/developer-docs/Common Data Framework/cdf-events.md

 ### Delegate Type

-For details on the signature and parameters for each delegate, refer to the [Common Data Framework Delegates](/docs/developer-docs/Common%20Data%20Framework/delegates.md) page.
+For details on the signature and parameters for each delegate, refer to the [delegates](/docs/developer-docs/Common%20Data%20Framework/delegates.md) page.